FBI officials Lisa Page and James Baker resign

 The text messages between Strzok and her became fodder for the President and Republican lawmakers who leveled accusations that some members of the FBI working on the Russia probe are biased against Trump.

 James A. Baker, the former general counsel for the FBI and one of former FBI Director James Comey's closest advisers, also resigned Friday, according to a source familiar with Baker's departure.
 A second source familiar with Baker's thinking said his departure was unrelated to Page's resignation and that hers came as a surprise to him.
+He left the FBI voluntarily, according to a person familiar with his departure.

 Baker will be going to Lawfare, a national security blog affiliated with the Brookings Institution.
 He was tapped as the FBI's top lawyer in January 2014, but was reassigned from his post as general counsel elsewhere in the agency last year.